brencoder/study-aws-saa-c03/ch02_compute/ch02_compute.md

 ##### Selling a Standard Reserved Instance
 You register as a seller, list the Standard Reserved Instances that you want to sell and wait for AWS to automatically sell them to interested buyers.

+##### Reserved Instance behaviour in AWS Organizations

+"For billing purposes, the consolidated billing feature of AWS Organizations treats all the accounts in the organization as one account.
+This means that all accounts in the organization can receive the hourly cost benefit of Reserved Instances that are purchased by any other account."

 #### Savings Plan

 [Savings Plans](https://docs.aws.amazon.com/savingsplans/latest/userguide/what-is-savings-plans.html) provide up to 72% discount on your AWS compute workloads.
+You have to commit to paying a specific amount of compute power, measured in $/her, for a one or three-year period.

 Savings Plans come in three types:
-* **Compute Savings Plans** are the most flexible because they apply to EC2, Lambda and Fargate.
+* **Compute Savings Plans** offer savings of up to 66% off On-Demand rates, just like Convertible RIs do.
+Compute Savings Plans are the most flexible because they apply to EC2, Lambda and Fargate.
 Note:
     * The EC2 instances could even be part of Amazon EMR, Amazon EKS or Amazon ECS.
-Compute Savings Plans offer up to 66% off On-Demand rates.
     * For EC2, the discounts are irrespective of instance family (e.g., t2, m5, etc.), instance sizes, Region, OS or tenancy.
     * For Lambda, the discounts are based on duration and provisioned concurrency charges, but are not based on the number of requests.
 See [AWS News Blog - Savings Plan Update: Save up to 17% On Your Lambda Workloads](https://aws.amazon.com/blogs/aws/savings-plan-update-save-up-to-17-on-your-lambda-workloads/) for more information.
-* **EC2 Instance Savings Plans** apply to a particular instance family in a chosen AWS region, but are irrespective of size (e.g., t2.large and t2.xlarge)
+* **EC2 Instance Savings Plans** offer savings of up to 72% off On-Demand rates, just like Standard RIs do. apply to a particular instance family in a chosen AWS region, but are irrespective of size (e.g., t2.large and t2.xlarge)
 * **SageMaker Savings Plans** offer up to a 64% discount on SageMaker instances, where SageMaker is used for machine learning

 Benefits: